cod-audio/cod/README.md

 # Cod

+_Cod is currently in open Alpha, and as such is not a finished project yet.
+Keep checking back for updates!_

 Cod is an online audio labeller and playback device.
 Upload audio, listen to it, manually add or auto-generate labels, and export them for use in your favorite DAW.

 ### Building